 The Contract operates in a very liquid market with numerous participants.
-Also, the cash settlement price is not easily susceptible to manipulation or distortion as the method of determining the price is based on factors that are fixed at the start of the particular Contract (i.e., payment frequency, day count conventions and floating reset dates) and USD SOFR and AUD AONIA.
-Additionally, the SOFR and AONIA reference rates are widely accepted by market participants and readily available through numerous public sources.
+Also, the cash settlement price is not easily susceptible to manipulation or distortion as the method of determining the price is based on factors that are fixed at the start of the particular Contract (i.e., payment frequency, day count conventions, fixed interest rate and floating reset dates) and AONIA.
+Additionally, AONIA is widely accepted by market participants and readily available through numerous publicly available sources, including the Reserve Bank of Australia website.